UPDATE 21 Feb 2024:

 STARTING THE APPLICATION PROCESS

 Since there are more applicants than there are summer training positions available, there is a selection process in place.
 It begins with cadets applying for the courses they are both interested in and eligible for with guidance from their respective Proficiency Level Officers.
-First and second year cadets will be eligible for the CAP local training.
 This does not apply to older cadets who enroll under the Late Joiner Policy and are eligible to be accelerated into Proficiency Level 3 or 4.
-Third year and later cadets can apply for CTC courses of varying lengths, including national courses such as Glider Pilot Scholarship or International Air Cadet Exchange.
+Second year and later cadets can apply for CTC courses of varying lengths, including national courses such as Glider Pilot Scholarship or International Air Cadet Exchange.
 National course applications have a much more rigorous application process that includes review of secondary school transcripts, a written narrative, and an interview, among other things.
 Pilot Scholarships also require the successful completion of a Transport Canada examination and successful medical check.
 Some senior cadets may apply for summer employment as a staff cadet at various cadet training centres across the province.